After 9/11, in the winter of 2001-2,

 One could just as easily call Sam Harris a "fascist".

-He is as hard on Islam and Islamism as any European I've ever read,
+He is as hard on Islam and Islamism as just about any European I've ever read.

 In summary, Harris is so obsessed with distancing himself from (perhaps imaginary)